palomapiot/metahate/README.md

    - Feel free to participate in the discussion on the issue thread.

 3. **Collaborate and Contribute:**
-   - If you're interested in contributing code, bug fixes, or new features, please check for open issues labeled as "help wanted" or "good first issue."
+   - If you're interested in contributing code, bug fixes, or new features, please check for open issues labelled as "help wanted" or "good first issue."
-   - Discuss your intention to contribute in the related GitHub issue.
+   - Discuss your intention to contribute to the related GitHub issue.
    - Fork the repository, make your changes, and submit a pull request.

 By contributing to this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
 Thank you for helping make this project better!